Urban Heat Island - Urban Weather Generator

 The land cover grid comes with a specific QGIS style file.

-• Right-click on the land cover layer (NAME NOT READY) and choose Properties.
+• Right-click on the land cover layer (lc_kville) and choose Properties.
 At the bottom left of the window there is a Style-button.
 Choose Load Style and open landcoverstyle.qml and click OK.

 • Make only your land cover class layer visible to examine the spatial variability of the different land cover classes.